intmus/inttheory22-23/_14-secondary-dominant-functions/a1-ex-secdoms.md

 w:C:I vi ii V I{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

-In Unit 7, we discussed the evolution of the circle-of-fifths progression, and in that process, we saw that the circle-of-fifths progressions are strong because the voice-leading closely mirrors are a series of V-I progressions.
+In Unit 7, we discussed the evolution of the circle-of-fifths progression, and in that process, we saw that the circle-of-fifths progressions are strong because the voice-leading closely mirrors a series of V-I progressions.
 With that in mind, let's zoom in on the middle measure of the ii-V-I progression that you completed above.
 (This will work for any voicing that you chose, but I have inserted the voicing that I used in the next example.)
 On the staff below, I have isolated the ii and V chords in the first two measures.
-In the second measure, I have copied all of the voices exactly from the first measure, but I have altered only the *key signature* to match the second chord--in this case, our second chord was the V chord, a G major triad, so I used the key signature for G major without altering any of the voices.
+In the second measure, I have copied all of the voices exactly from the first measure, but I have altered only the *key signature* to match the tonic of the second chord--in this case, our second chord was the V chord, a G major triad, so I used the key signature for G major without altering any of the voices.
 Analyze the second measure in G major while taking into account the new key signature.
 What progression have we created?

 {% capture ex2 %}X:2
 T:Altering ii-V
 M:4/4
 L:1/2
 K:C
+Q:1/4=80
 V:1
 [dF] [dG]|| [K:G] [dF] [dG]||
 V:2 clef=bass